ncrmro/math-tutor/README.md

 ## Why

-This device is low powered and can only teach math and is not ambiguise.
+This device is low powered and can only teach math and is not ambiguity.

 ## How